1. Telebroad | Support Center

 Call Transfers

-Extension can be assigned to a user's line or to any Admin Center destination or feature (a queue, hunt group, department IVR, etc.).
-Extensions are covered in this article.
+Extensions can be assigned to a user's line or to any Admin Center destination or feature (a queue, hunt group, department IVR, etc.).
+Extensions are covered in this article

 You can also set up parameters for when the AI should abort and hang up a call.